September 15, 2019 by jas 🍦🍪

-How many times have you missed an opportunity to help someone in need?
+How many times have you missed an opportunity to help a caregiver in need?

 More specifically, how many times have your reached out to ask how you can support or bring relief to a caregiver?